-- Fremont Street Experience: This is a Christmas extravaganza that lasts for the entire month of December.
+- Fremont Street Experience: The Christmas decorations and lights last for the entire month of December.
 In addition, you will find many of the hotels on Fremont Street offer live shows and holiday-themed entertainment all month long.

-- Fountains of Bellagio: At the famous Bellagio Fountains you can dance along to classic holiday tunes as you watch the synchronized display of water shoot hundreds of feet into the air.
+- Fountains of Bellagio: At the famous Bellagio Fountains, you can dance along to classic holiday tunes as you watch the synchronized display of water shooting hundreds of feet into the air.
 Also, you’ll find many wonderful holiday displays and activities taking place in and around the various hotels close to the fountains.

-- Mystic Falls Park: Mystic Falls is an indoor waterfall and nature display at Sam’s Town Casino (off-Strip) that has free shows year-round.
+- Mystic Falls Park: Mystic Falls is an indoor waterfall and nature display at Sam’s Town Casino (off-Strip) with free year-round shows.
 During the holidays Mystic Falls transforms into a winter wonderland and features an animatronic laser show where it actually starts snowing.
 It is well worth a visit!

 - Lake Mead Christmas Parade of Lights: One night a year in December, boats decorated with lights for the holidays sail across an area of Lake Mead near the town of Boulder City (just outside of Las Vegas).
 You can view the Christmas ships from either the marina or Boulder Beach.
 The marina restaurants are open for the festivities and have plenty of food and drink specials.
 Check here for this year’s schedule.

-- Santa run: Every year, thousands of runners dressed as Santa run through Downtown Las Vegas and all along the Strip.
-You’ve never seen so many Santa’s in one place!
-This is a fun charity event and all proceeds go to benefit Opportunity Village programs.
+- Santa Run: Every year, thousands of runners dressed as Santa run through Downtown Las Vegas and all along the Strip.
+You’ve never seen so many Santas in one place!
+This is a fun charity event, and all proceeds benefit Opportunity Village programs.
 You can find this year’s schedule here.

-This event is believed to be the largest gathering of Santa’s in the world.
-In 2016 there were about 9,000 Santas.
+This event is believed to be the largest gathering of Santas in the world.
+In 2016, there were about 9,000 Santas.
 These Santas walk or run one mile (there’s also a 5k run).
 The race starts in the downtown Fremont Street area of Las Vegas at 8 a.m. with pre-race entertainment, while the race starts at 10 a.m.

 Visiting Mount Charleston from Vegas in December

-Once here, you can play at the ski and snowboard resort or just drink some hot chocolate by a cozy fire in the lodge.
-You can even take a winter sleigh ride through the tall pine tree forest.
+Once here, you can play at the ski and snowboard resort or drink some hot chocolate by a cozy fire in the lodge.
+You can even ride a winter sleigh through the tall pine tree forest.

 When snow covers the ground here, you will see a part of greater Las Vegas that many people have no idea even exits.